 How does letterpress work?

 In addition to the printed products needed for the cultural association, we also accept external orders.
-The letterpress classics are business cards, labels, invitation cards and letterheads.
-Large text or artistic linocuts are best printed on poster paper, and the more extravagant items are customised with packaging such as boxes or envelopes.
+The letterpress classics are business cards, labels, invitation cards, and letterheads.
+Large text or artistic linocuts are best printed on poster paper, and the more extravagant items are customized with packaging such as boxes or envelopes.

 The doors of the print workshop are open to anyone who is interested, with workshops available for 4-6 people who want to try their hand at printing.